mmore500/waves/blog/_posts/aria-lanea-blog.md

 ```

 to work around the `REQUIRE`s in Catch2.
 When we ran the `MABE.cpp` file we could use lldb (gdb on Windows) to find the memory leaks.
 With lldb we would run the program, then use backtrace to look at the individual frames and see where the memory leak was coming from.
-- Getting the First Test to Pass: Setting up a test file and understanding the code that you are to test can be difficult and time consuming.
-You'll probably get a lot of errors before you're able to get an actual test to pass.
-But don't give up!
-Once you get that first test to pass the others are much easier to write since you'll most likely understand the code to be tested much better by that point.

 - Levelization and bottom up